 Conveniently located near major highways, the Hyatt Place Columbus North has separate living spaces, free WiFi, free parking, pet-friendly rooms, nearby restaurants and complimentary breakfast daily.

 Hampton Inn Columbus/South-Ft.
-Benning
+Moore

 Great for extended stays, the Residence Inn is located within walking distance of the Columbus Park Crossing Mall and a short drive from downtown attractions.
 The hotel includes a complimentary shuttle, complimentary breakfast, a fitness center and an outdoor pool.